KingLogar/Project1/README.md

 a.
 In Internet Transmission Control Program, internet is first used in the acronym IP, which stands for Internet Protocol.
 6. 1983: ARPANET adopts TCP/IP
 a.
 ARPANET scientist began to assemble the “network of networks” that became the modern
+7. 1984: Domain Name System (DNS) is introduced
+a.
+Paul Mockapetris recognized one problem with ARPANET’s problem with translating addresses into a single table on a single host.
+He introduced DNS and it become a one of the internet standards n the IETF.
+Some of the DNS include: .com, .gov and .edu.
+8. 1990: HTML language is created.
+a.
+Developed by Tim Berners-Lee, HTML was used to create web pages, that could be displayed on the WWW.
+Without the creation of HTML, web pages would not be able to correctly display text or images.